hrcraddock/plants/opiumpoppy/README.md

        license="Image used with permission of the Board of Trustees of the Royal Botanic Gardens, Kew" fit="contain">

 Yet the opium poppy continued to be depicted as a flower of beauty, not always directly associated with the drug it produced; Marianne North, a botanical artist whose extensive paintings are displayed in the gallery she built in the Royal Botanic Gardens, Kew, painted the [opium poppy](https://artuk.org/discover/artworks/foliage-flowers-and-seed-vessel-of-the-opium-poppy-87954/search/keyword:marianne-opium--referrer:global-search) with emphasis on a seedpod in the foreground, unscarred and untouched.
+Artistic representations of opium poppies continually accentuate the vibrant colors of the petals which form large yet delicate flowers, but also the distinctive shape of the seedpod, all contributing to the association of opium poppies with floral beauty.

 <param ve-entity eid="Q271648" title="Marianne North">
 <param ve-image